DilaraSultanova/python-data-projects/README.md

 ## Goal

-Use Python to automate tasks, analyze data, and build solutions that improve efficiency and decision-making.
+Use Python to automate tasks, analyze data, and improve reporting processes.

 ## Skills